Google still has no answers for YouTube’s biggest problem

 See all previous and upcoming disinfo events in our agenda

-Fear to get bored during
+Fear of getting bored during t

 - ACM Transactions on Social Computing: Special Issue on Negotiating Truth and Trust in Socio-Technical Systems